adrian-salajan/adrian-salajan.github.io/_includes/posts/fundamentals-of-architecture-body.md

 3.  is important to the systems success

-A system cannot have all the characteristics, it is important to initally choose the most important ones and add other in iterations.
-A good architecture is actually a least worse architecture for the given requirements
+A system cannot have all the characteristics, it is important to initially choose the most important ones and add other in iterations.
+A good architecture is actually the least worse architecture for the given requirements.

 ### Operational characteristics